cdeitrick/Lolipop/README.md

 	A tab-delimited table of the population trajectories used in the analysis.
 Each trajectory represents the frequency of a single mutation at each timepoint.

-- supplementary_files / `input filename`.genotypes.original.tsv
+-  supplementary-files / `input filename`.genotypes.original.tsv

     The initial genotypes generated before applying the genotype filters.

-- supplementary_files / `input filename`.trajectories.original.tsv
+- supplementary-files / `input filename`.trajectories.original.tsv

     The unfiltered trajectories.